justnonamenoname/lifeticle/readme.md

 Qualia have a parameter of location; qualia possess a space where the carrier of consciousness resides at the center.
 <img src="https://github.com/justnonamenoname/lifeticle/blob/main/images/position.png">
 To say that particles with qualia properties do not exist is to say that an organism does not consist of particles, or that qualia does not exist or is not related to particles.
-The organism consists of particles, and the phenomenon of qualia exists, one must be connected with the other.
+The organism consists of particles and the phenomenon of qualia exists, one must be connected with the other.
 The theory does not introduce something new, but connects one thing with another.
 The philosophical term "indivisibility of consciousness" is explained by the indivisible so-called observer, the bearer of consciousness, the lifeticle.
 The fundamentality of qualia means that the ability to experience qualia is also fundamental.
 Quantum indeterminacy is fundamental and cannot be replicated informally.